-- The infected area becomes red, swollen, warm, or more painful.
+- The affected area becomes red, swollen, warm, or more painful.

-If the infection doesn't go away or keeps coming back, laser hair removal may be an option.
-Laser treatment destroys the hair follicles so they can't get infected.
+If the inflammation doesn't go away or keeps coming back, laser hair removal may be an option.
+Laser treatment destroys the hair follicles, so they can't get inflamed.

 How can you prevent folliculitis?